What Is Ultra-Filtered Milk & Why Is The Fitness Community Into It?

 Advertisement

 Organic Valley just launched a new organic option for ultra-filtered, which is made from pasture-raised cows.
-One of the first companies to really popularize the ultra-filtered thing was Coca Cola-owned fairlife.
+One of the first companies to really popularise the ultra-filtered thing was Coca Cola-owned fairlife.

 How is it made?